 The Department of Military Science provides professional training for students leading to a commission, upon graduation, in the Active Army, Army Reserve or the Army National Guard.
-Through the Army Reserve Officers' Training Corps Program (AROTC), scholarship benefits include full tuition, fees and book stipends.
+Through the Army Reserve Officers' Training Corps Program (AROTC), scholarship students receive up to $28,600 in yearly benefits.
+Scholarships are available in all majors.
 Scholarships are also available for Guaranteed Reserve Forces Duty.
 Military Science instruction is focused on hands-on leadership development and the practical application of military skills needed to produce America's future leaders.
 Additionally, military science courses count as electives in many degree programs.
 MS 101 and MS 102 are open to students who are not enrolled in the program, but have an interest in leadership, management, military history or military training.
 Enrollment in the Army ROTC program is open to qualified full-time students.

 Scholarships are available for both Active Duty and Guaranteed Reserve Forces Duty.
 Scholarships are awarded on a competitive basis to qualified applicants for two-, three- or four-year periods depending on the applicant's academic level and program of study.
-Scholarship cadets receive benefits that cover full tuition, fees and a book stipend, and are available to all majors.
+Scholarship cadets receive up to $28,600 in yearly benefits.

-Contracted scholarship and non-scholarship cadets can receive a monthly stipend of up to $300-$500 per month subsistence allowance, based on academic class.
-Contracted scholarship cadets receive an annual $1,200 book allowance.
+Contracted scholarship and non-scholarship cadets can receive a monthly stipend of up to $400 per month subsistence allowance.
+Contracted scholarship cadets receive an annual $600 book allowance.
 All enrolled scholarship and non-scholarship cadets receive uniforms and military science textbooks from the department.

 The four-year military science curriculum is designed to be part of the student's undergraduate degree program.
 During the freshman and sophomore years, students receive introductory instruction in the theory of warfare, military history, military leadership and basic military skills.
 Cadets participate during their junior and senior years in a professional development program with instruction in leadership, management, military justice and advanced military skills.